stephanlin/java-notes/README.md

 Storing all items that map to h in a linked list.

 ### Open Addressing
 Open addressing, or closed hashing, is an other method of collision resolution.
-With this method a hash collision is resolved by probing, or searching through alternate locations in the array (the probe sequence) until either the target record is found, or an unused array slot is found, which indicates that there is no such key in the table
+With this method a hash collision is resolved by probing, or searching through alternate locations in the array (the probe sequence) until either the target record is found, or an unused array slot is found, which indicates that there is no such key in the table.
+Basically, if target bucket is already occupied use a different bucket. eg.
+* Linear probing: use next address, and if already occupied just keep scanning one by one.
+* Quadratic probing: use next address, and if already occupied, trying looking 4 ahead, then 9 ahead, then 16 ahead, ...

 ### Hash Table
 A hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.